If you are a tour or activity operator having a website is pointless unless it’s producing some sales.

-And Bryan is far from being alone because that is above and beyond the stand out question that tour and activity operators receive on a daily basis.
+And Bryan is far from being alone because that is the stand out question that tour and activity operators receive on a daily basis.

 But you know what the crazy thing was for Bryan?
 The price was already listed on his site!
 So why was he still getting asked this question so frequently?